SupaxInc/data-structure-and-algorithms/README.md

     ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/f87cabf2-8d22-410c-bb4c-b00e5c7c3bac/c7b79338-6c32-425f-9d30-70b5f146923d/Untitled.png)

-## 300 - Longest Increasing Subsequence
+## 300 - Longest Increasing Subsequence (Great for understanding multiple combinations up to index i for recurrence)

 **Intuition:** Find the length of the longest subsequence of a given array where the elements of the subsequence are strictly increasing.
 This subsequence does not need to be contiguous, but it should maintain the order of appearance in the array.
 **Read code if confused.**